 Eat some green leafy weeds from the garden like nettles or dandelions.
 They are full of nutrients as they have to fight to grow and are picked and eaten within minutes.
 I use some when making a green juice like above.

 If you can’t grow leaves then you may want to make a few swaps in order to get vitamins.
-Frozen peas or fresh broccoli are almost guaranteed to have way more nutrition per gram than prebagged salads.
+Frozen peas, frozen spinach or fresh broccoli are almost guaranteed to have way more nutrition per gram than prebagged salads.
 Eating 20g of green vegetables is far easier for those that struggle with vegetables.

 Photo: broccoli with a tip to make it last longer